fulin426/city-discover-api-capstone/readme.md

 You can access a working prototype of the app here: (https://fulin426.github.io/city-discover-api-capstone)

 ## Functionality
-The app's functionality includes:
-Type in the city of interest and return local weather 5 day weather information.
-It will also be able to tab through food, sights, and shops.
+The app's functionality includes: Type in city of interest for recommendations.
+Tab through foods, sights, and shops.
+Return current weather information.

 ## Technology
 * HTML